hawkinssam/Monocular-Visual-Odometry/README.md

 # Monocular-Visual-Odometry
 This project goes through the process of predicting camera pose based on monocular video input.
-Data used in this code can be accessed with the following Google Drive [link](https://drive.google.com/drive/folders/1IqTYywF6yJ8MvAn-QDFkQOtaWDz7rxyW?usp=sharing).
+Data used in this code can be accessed and downloaded with the following Google Drive [link](https://drive.google.com/drive/folders/1IqTYywF6yJ8MvAn-QDFkQOtaWDz7rxyW?usp=sharing).